-Below, find some of my favourite foods that contain high amounts of Omega-3 fats – along with the best ways to prepare them to preserve it – and other nutrients you’ll enjoy from eating these foods.
+Below are some of my favourite foods that contain high amounts of Omega-3 fats – along with the best ways to prepare them – and other nutrients you’ll enjoy from eating these foods.

 If you’ve spoken to a healthcare professional about Omega-3 fatty acid, you may have been informed that it contains eicosapentaenoic acid (EPA) and docosahexaenoic acid (DHA), both of which are considered essential fatty acids.
 These fatty acids have been shown to help maintain the body's signal pathways, as well as improve overall cell health.
 As a matter of fact, studies suggest that Omega-3 fatty acids can positively impact many aspects of your physical and mental health, including: